lunarbaby/Product-Landing-Page/Readme.md

 #Product Landing Page

-<p> This is the code for the web design project from freecodebootcamp.org.</p>
+<p> This is the code for one of the web design projects from freecodebootcamp.org.</p>